Exercise, Nutrition and HealthFind a programme

 |Part-time study available||Yes|

 The School for Policy Studies links theory, policy and practice in a multidisciplinary, research-intensive environment.
 Our research engages with and influences national and international policy.
-Our team of policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, history, human geography, economics, psychology, physical activity, nutrition and health sciences, based within specialist research centres.
+Our team of policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, gender violence, disability studies, health and social care, childhood studies, history, human geography, economics, psychology, physical activity, nutrition and health sciences, based within seven specialist research centres.

 Our research examines policy areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions, and investigates the issues, factors and attitudes underlying the social concerns that make the headlines every day.

-The school is an exciting environment for graduate studies; we welcome students from the UK and around the world to join our diverse and highly-rated research team.
-We particularly welcome applications on topics with direct relevance to national and international policy or social work concerns.
+The school is an exciting environment for graduate studies; we welcome graduate students from the UK and around the world to join our diverse and highly-rated research team.
+We particularly welcome applications on topics with direct relevance to national and international policy and social work concerns.

 The school houses seven specialist research centres.